UH-StudentServices/jquery.favoritewidget/README.md

 <div class="fav favoritewidget favoritewidget--delfav"><button>Remove favorites</button></div>
 ```

-The state will remain accross the requests because the state is stored in cookies.
+The state will remain across the requests because the state is stored in cookies.

 ## Options
 ```